Did you know that approximately 80% of all new products launched each year fail?

 For physical products, create a sketch for what it will look like—its dimensions, features, and how it will function.
 If you are developing a service, outline specific benefits the customer will receive and how you will deliver it (in person, virtually, digitally, etc.).

 Make a list of materials needed.
 For physical products, this includes components you will make as well as those supplied by vendors.
-For service products, this may include software or other tools necessary for delivery.
+For service products, this may consist of software or other tools necessary for delivery.

 Here is a sample design checklist:

 - Timelines for production